All Episodes

 But look, this is a national security issue, not just for the terrorists I just talked about.

-But, you know, I unfortunately I'm hearing more and more of a friend of mine about 10 days ago, lives out in Ohio, and they have a neighbor whose kid just died of an opioid overdose, and it was a pill they thought or the kid thought was like an oxycodone type of thing, which is bad already, but it's not probably going to kill you, but it was laced with fentanyl.
+But, you know, unfortunately, I'm hearing more and more of a friend of mine about 10 days ago lives out in Ohio and they have a neighbor whose kid just died of an opioid overdose and it was a pill they thought or the kid thought was like an oxycodone type of thing, which is bad already, but it's not probably going to kill you.

-And it even had like a code on it, like C 30 or M30, something like that.
+And it even had like a code on it, like C30 or M30, something like that.

-I remember he's describing it to me.
+I remember he was describing it to me.

 And then before you know it, the kid was found face down on his desk doing his homework.